sympower/dt-data-load-tool/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-google-cloud-run.md

 To manually trigger the job, click "EXECUTE".
 You can also set up a scheduled trigger to automate runs.

 That's it!
-Have fun using dlt in Google Cloud Run!
+Have fun using data_load_tool in Google Cloud Run!